adobela-team/Round-1A/README.md

 The PDF Outline Extractor is a smart and efficient tool designed to extract structured outlines from PDF documents.
 It intelligently identifies and extracts the document's Title along with hierarchical headings (H1, H2, H3), providing a clean and organized JSON representation of the content structure.
 This tool is ideal for developers, researchers, and professionals who need to analyze or repurpose PDF content programmatically.

 ##  Key Features
-- Accurate extraction of Titles and multi-level headings based on font size and style heuristics.
+- Accurate extraction of Titles and multi-level headings based on font size, boldness and style heuristics.
 - Supports extraction of headings up to three levels deep (H1, H2, H3).
 - Outputs results in a well-structured JSON format for easy integration with other tools or workflows.
+-  Also extracts headings from multilingual languages (hindi and japanese).
 - Lightweight and fast, processing documents within seconds without relying on external models.
 - Fully offline and CPU-only operation, ensuring privacy and compatibility with AMD64 architectures.
 - Dockerized for seamless deployment and consistent runtime environments.